 Our culture promotes the idea that the best teachers are well-known celebrities.
-This isn’t further from the truth.
-Often those who are the best teachers are not those who seek public acclamation or endorsement.
+Often, the best teachers are not those who seek public acclamation or endorsement.

-Similarly, people seek experts because they believe experts know what they are talking about.
-Again, this isn’t always the case.
+Similarly, people seek experts because they think experts know what they are talking about, but this isn’t always the case.
 You see people in places of power, not because they are outstanding leaders or teachers, but because they amass a following.

 Why Adopt A Beginner’s Mindset

-The mindset of a beginner is an asset in life.
-This is especially true in spiritual matters.
-It’s important to be open-minded and willing to explore alternative methods and learn new things.
+Approaching life as a beginner is an asset in life, and it is especially true in spiritual matters.
+It’s essential to be open-minded and willing to explore alternative methods and learn new things.
+It is all about your attitude and willingness to learn and share.

 The above mindset contrasts with that of the expert.
 The expert knows it already, and this is an attitude that is a hindrance to learning.

 People with a beginner mindset are curious, humble, and help others.
 They come ready to learn.
-This is the mindset that keeps you open to learning.
+It’s an attitude and philosophy that helps you learn.
 It enables you to connect with people where they are.

 A beginner asks a lot of questions instead of stating their opinions.
-This enables them to learn as much from others as they share.
+Asking questions enables them to learn as much from others as they share.
 A beginner’s mindset is an asset, no matter how much you know and no matter long you’ve been on the path.

 Characteristics of a Great Guru or Teacher

-If you are seeking a spiritual teacher, seek someone who projects competence because of their humbleness and willingness to be of service.
+If you seek a spiritual teacher, seek someone who projects competence because of their humbleness and willingness to be of service.
 Find someone selective about who they teach.
-This shows they want to give quality individual guidance.
+If they have a vetting process, it shows they want to give quality individual guidance to those ready to learn.
 Also, seek a teacher that has isn’t seeking followers.
 You want a teacher that makes other teachers.

 Characteristics to Avoid in a Guru or Teacher